 2 / 2

 The type of automatic transmission and its reliability depend on the year of manufacture.
-Before restyling, there was Aisin AW55-51, known and.
-I already wrote about the features of its operation, but I repeat: it really does not like overheating, it has a small resource of gas turbine engine blocking pads and a very “gentle” valve body.
-Captiva got the last revision of the box, mostly trouble-free.
-With a calm driving style and a working engine cooling system, she has a chance of 150-200 thousand mileage without much hassle, with active pedaling, she will need more frequent oil changes, at least once every 40 thousand kilometers, and replacement of gas turbine linings at the first sign of their wear.
+Before restyling, there was an Aisin AW55-51, well-known.
+I have already written about the features of its operation, but I will repeat: it really does not like overheating, has a short service life of the gas turbine engine blocking linings and a very “delicate” valve body.
+Captiva received the latest revision of the box, which was mostly problem-free.
+With a calm driving style and a working engine cooling system, it has a chance of 150-200 thousand mileage without much hassle; with active pedaling it will take more frequent replacement oils at least once every 40 thousand kilometers, and replacing gas turbine linings at the first signs of wear.

-After restyling in 2011, a new “six-speed” of GM's own production of the 6T45 / 6T40 series was installed.
-Unlike the Japanese automatic transmission, it turned out to be more twitchy, more prone to overheating, with an even smaller resource of the gas turbine engine and serious problems with the liners of the box itself.
-In addition, in the first years of production, there were enough "children's" problems with the valve body, and the cooling system was left the same, which the new box clearly lacked.
-As a result, restyled cars have every chance of getting into the “boxed” service earlier than dorestyle.
-Often there are cases of failures during the warranty period, with very small runs.
-True, the box is a little simpler for minor repairs, they are cheaper.
-But if the bushings are damaged, an extremely costly operation will be necessary - it is often easier to change the box assembly.
+After restyling in 2011, they installed a new six-speed gearbox of GM’s own production, 6T45/6T40 series.
+Unlike Japanese automatic transmission, it turned out to be more twitchy, more prone to overheating, with an even shorter lifespan of the gas turbine engine and serious problems with the liners of the box itself.
+In addition, in the first years of production there were enough “childish” problems with the valve body, but the cooling system was left the same, which new box clearly not enough.
+As a result, restyled cars have every chance of getting into the “box” service earlier than pre-restyled ones.
+There are often cases of failures during the warranty period, with very short mileage.
+True, the box is a little simpler when minor repairs, they are cheaper.
+But if the bushings are damaged, an extremely costly operation will be required - it is often easier to replace the assembled box.

 Motors

-One of the great advantages of cars before restyling is, oddly enough, the weakest 2.4 engine.
-After all, this is an old Opel engine, only with a very “clamped” firmware and bored out to a volume of 2.4.
-The motor itself is extremely reliable - it has a cast-iron block that is resistant to overheating and other troubles, a strong piston group, a simple control system and an inexpensive "piping".
-For those who do not have enough 136 forces, there are many tuning developments, ranging from shafts from the X20XER and Z22XE engines to the Red Top cylinder head with a C20XE with a serious alteration and even the installation of a turbocharger.
-In addition, consumables for it can be found in almost any village, and mechanics know it, because this series of engines has been produced for a good twenty years.
+One of the great advantages of cars before restyling is, oddly enough, the most weak motor 2.4.
+After all, this is an old Opel engine, only with very “squeezed” firmware and bored out to a volume of 2.4.
+The motor itself is extremely reliable - it has cast iron block, resistant to overheating and other troubles, strong piston group, simple system controls and inexpensive “harness”.
+For those for whom 136 power is not enough, there are many tuning developments, ranging from shafts from the X20XER and Z22XE engines to the Red Top cylinder head from the C20XE with serious modifications and even the installation of turbocharging.
+Besides Consumables you can find one in almost any village, and even mechanics know it, because this series of engines has been produced for a good twenty years.

-The newer 2.4 motor is also familiar to all opelists - those who have seen the Z22SE series motors, for example.
-This is a more modern design, with a timing chain and balancer shafts in the block.
-And at the same time - without repair dimensions, with an unpredictable timing resource, expensive parts and.
-But in general, the engine is very resourceful and also much more powerful in stock.
-Particular attention should be paid to the timing resource - it is the main supplier of problems here.
-If something rings on a cold one, it would be better to immediately find 40-60 thousand rubles to replace the entire set, otherwise it can tear out weak tensioner or damper studs, grind the front cover, and in especially severe cases, the timing phases are broken or the chains simply break .
-There are ceramic valve guides in the block head, so you won’t get off with a little blood - most likely you will need an expensive repair or replacement.
-Unfortunately, it is impossible to say when the thunder will strike - usually the chains serve all 120-150 thousand.
+The newer 2.4 engine is also familiar to all car enthusiasts - those who have seen the Z22SE series engines, for example.
+This is already more modern design, with timing chain and balancer shafts in the block.
+And at the same time - without repair dimensions, with an unpredictable timing life, expensive parts, etc. But in general, the engine is very resourceful and also much more powerful in stock.
+Special attention It’s worth turning to the timing belt resource - it’s the main source of problems here.
+If something is ringing when it’s cold, it would be better to immediately find 40-60 thousand rubles to replace the entire set, otherwise the weak pins of the tensioners or dampers may be torn out, the front cover will grind, and in especially serious cases, the timing belt phases are disturbed or the chains simply break .
+There are ceramic valve guides in the block head, so you won’t get away with it - most likely you will need expensive repairs or replacement.
+Unfortunately, it is impossible to say when the thunder will strike - usually the chains last 120-150 thousand.
 This, of course, is not much, but by modern standards it is quite a decent result.
 However, sometimes problems begin already at 40-60 thousand mileage.
-Fortunately, these problems are familiar to the craftsmen from structurally similar Opel engines, and there are ways to make repairs cheaper, and also avoid repeating problems in the future.
-Rare V6 engines are also familiar from Opel and GM cars.
-Engines of 3.2 and 3.6 liters are the "relatives" of the Opel Vectra 2.8T and Alfa Romeo 3.2.
-These very reliable motors have several weaknesses.
-Firstly, the resource of the timing chain is limited here - it is unlikely to pass more than 150 thousand kilometers.
-At the same time, the cost of two circuits and four phase shifters is comparable to the price of a contract engine.
+Fortunately, masters are familiar with these problems because they are structurally similar.
+Opel engines, and there are ways to make repairs cheaper, and also avoid recurrence of problems in the future.
+Rarer V6 engines are also familiar Opel cars and GM.
+Engines of 3.2 and 3.6 liters are “relatives” Opel Vectra 2.8T and Alfa Romeo 3.2.
+These very reliable motors have several weak points.
+Firstly, the timing chain resource here is limited - it is unlikely to last more than 150 thousand kilometers.
+Moreover, the cost of two chains and four phase shifters is comparable to the price of a contract engine.

-Secondly, the motors are prone to overheating, and the slightest contamination of the radiators or the failure of one of the fans immediately take the temperature into the red zone.
-After that, the engine almost always acquires a good oil "appetite", which can only be defeated by a bulkhead.
-And the ignition modules fail even if there is no particular overheating, just an increase in temperature in the engine compartment due to the installation of a crankcase protection may be enough to make the replacement of the MOH become regular.
+Secondly, motors are prone to overheating, and the slightest contamination of the radiators or the failure of one of the fans immediately takes the temperature into the red zone.
+After this, the engine almost always acquires a good oil “appetite”, which can only be overcome by a bulkhead.
+And the ignition modules fail even if there is no particular overheating; just an increase in the temperature in the engine compartment due to the installation of a crankcase protection may be enough to make replacing the ignition module a regular occurrence.
 By the way, a feature of cars with V6 before restyling is also a very expensive exhaust system with a valve that turns off the left muffler at partial loads.
-Therefore, the left one is twice as expensive as the right one, all 23 thousand rubles.
-Starting in 2010, this questionable system was removed, and silencers again cost the same.
-By the way, the designation of the motor according to the Opel catalog Z32SE is misleading, it differs very much from the motor with the same name on the Vectra C. For example, the "Vectrovsky" timing belt and the block are completely different.
-Try not to flaunt your knowledge of the motor model in front of sellers and choose spare parts carefully.
-The 3.0 engine is a newer series, it has direct injection, a more reliable timing and a very successful injection pump.
-It’s just too early to talk about any serious problems, they didn’t have time to manifest themselves, but many owners noted a decent oil “appetite” and the same tendency to overheat at the slightest hint of contamination of the cooling system.
+Therefore, the left one turns out to be twice as expensive as the right one, all 23 thousand rubles.
+Since 2010, this system of questionable efficiency has been removed, and the mufflers again cost the same.
+By the way, the designation of the motor in the Opel catalog Z32SE is misleading; it is very different from the motor with the same name on the Vectra C. For example, the Vectra timing belt and block are completely different.
+Try not to flaunt your knowledge of the engine model in front of sellers and choose spare parts more carefully.
+Engine 3.0 – more new series, him direct injection, a more reliable timing belt and a very successful injection pump.
+Talk about some serious problems It’s just too early, they haven’t had time to manifest themselves, but many owners noted a decent oil “appetite” and the same tendency to overheat at the slightest hint of contamination of the cooling system.

-All gasoline engines are highly recommended for an oil change interval of no more than 10 thousand kilometers, well, except for the good old 2.4 136 hp. it's not that critical.
-And the "native" DEXOS2 5W30 oil is also not the best choice.
-For V6 engines, SAE50 oil is generally recommended, and for in-line fours, the usual SAE40 is enough.
-By the way, according to some reviews, the timing chain resource is highly dependent on the oil and its level.
-Diesel engines 2.0 on cars before restyling caused no particular complaints from the owners.
-Despite the fact that they arrived in Russia only after a run across Europe, such cars were not officially sold here.
-Due to the small number of serious statistics on them, there are no complaints about the not very large nozzle resource, sensitivity to bad diesel fuel and the timing belt resource in our conditions is no more than 60 thousand kilometers.
-More powerful 2.2 diesels are simply too new for serious breakdowns - in addition to typical diesel problems with fuel equipment, there are almost no other complaints, except that automatic transmission paired with the most powerful engines with a torque of 400 Nm is hard.
-There are cases of boxes failure during the warranty period.
+All gasoline engines are highly recommended to have an oil change interval of no more than 10 thousand kilometers, except for the good old 2.4 136 hp. it's not that critical.
+And the “native” oil DEXOS2 5W30 is also not the best choice.
+For V6 engines, SAE50 oil is generally recommended, and for in-line fours, regular SAE40 is sufficient.
+By the way, according to some reviews, the life of the timing chain greatly depends on the oil and its level.
+2.0 diesel engines in cars before restyling did not cause any particular complaints from owners.
+Despite the fact that they arrived in Russia only after driving through Europe, such cars were not officially sold here.
+Due to the small number of serious statistics on them, there are no complaints about the not very long service life of the injectors, sensitivity to bad diesel fuel and the timing belt resource in our conditions is no more than 60 thousand kilometers.
+The more powerful 2.2 diesel engines are still simply too new to cause serious breakdowns - in addition to the typical diesel problems with fuel equipment, there are almost no other complaints, except that the automatic transmission is paired with the most powerful motors with a torque of 400 Nm it’s not easy.
+There are cases of boxes failing during the warranty period.

 1 / 2